Olipear/Portfolio/src/pages/projects/e-commerce-ux-study.md

       As shown here, the publication took pride of place on the homepage, obscuring the visibility of Vitsoe's products.

-      When I looked into readership, I found most were existing customers arriving via email newsletters, only 4% of readers arrived from the homepage.
+      Most of the readership was made up of existing customers arriving via email newsletters, only 4% of readers arrived from the homepage.

       #### Conflicting business goals